ofmla/interfacing_fortran_from_python/README.md

 + Use distutils to compile shared library for Python (`python setup.py build_ext --inplace`)

 Once the shared library is generated, we can import the corresponding Python module into our Python code (`cython_funcpdf.py`) and use the functions or classes defined in the extension module, which are implemented in C.

+## License

+These materials are for a course intended to provide an introduction to the explicit C interface approach for accessing Fortran code from Python.
+The course is aimed at a scientific audience.
+Comments, corrections, and additions are welcome.

+All source code is made available under the BSD 3-clause license.
+You can freely use and modify the code, without warranty, so long as you provide attribution to the authors.

+Unless otherwise specified, other (non-code) content is available under the Creative Commons Attribution 4.0 License (CC-BY).

+The full text of these licenses is provided in the [LICENSE](https://github.com/ofmla/interfacing_fortran_from_python/blob/main/LICENSE) file.